mariocrespoling/mariocrespoling.github.io/_pages/teaching.md

 Methodological Toolkit

-· 🎙️ Ethnography & Linguistic Anthropology: Participant-observation, semi-structured interviews, and community-based research practices.
+· 🎙️ `Ethnography & Linguistic Anthropology`: Participant-observation, semi-structured interviews, and community-based research practices.

-· 📚 Corpus Linguistics & Language Documentation: Building and annotating multimedia, geolocalized linguistic corpora from fieldwork data.
+· 📚 `Corpus Linguistics & Language Documentation`: Building and annotating multimedia, geolocalized linguistic corpora from fieldwork data.

-· 🗺️ Spatial Humanities & GIS: Using GIS software (QGIS/ArcGIS) for digital mapping and the analysis of spatial patterns in cultural data.
+· 🗺️ `Spatial Humanities & GIS`: Using GIS software (QGIS/ArcGIS) for digital mapping and the analysis of spatial patterns in cultural data.

-· 💻 Computational Sociolinguistics & NLP: Applying NLP models for quantitative text analysis, pattern recognition, and data visualization.
+· 💻 `Computational Sociolinguistics & NLP`: Applying NLP models for quantitative text analysis, pattern recognition, and data visualization.

-Illustrative Project: The Peninsular Surf Atlas
+Illustrative Project: `The Peninsular Surf Atlas`

 To illustrate how I integrate these interests and methodologies, a project I am currently developing is the "Peninsular Surf Atlas."
 This project proposes the first comparative digital ethnography of two of Spain's foundational surf communities: Somo, Cantabria, and Zarautz, Basque Country.